The Devil and Daniel Webster: Plot summary

 Webster argues while the devil whispers in the judge's ear.
 Illustration by Harold Denison.

 Farmer Jabez Stone, from the small town of Cross Corners, New Hampshire, is plagued with unending bad luck.
 He finally says, "It's enough to make a man want to sell his soul to the devil!"
 The next day, he is visited by a stranger, identified as "Mr. Scratch", who offers to give him seven years of prosperity in exchange for his soul.
 Stone agrees.

-Mr. Scratch comes for Stone's soul at the appointed time, and Stone bargains for more years.
-After that, Scratch refuses an extension.
+Mr. Scratch comes for Stone's soul at the appointed time; Stone bargains for more years, but after that, Scratch refuses any further extension.
 Stone hires noted lawyer and orator Daniel Webster to get him out of the deal.

 At midnight of the appointed date, Mr. Scratch and Webster begin their legal argument.
 It goes poorly for Webster, since Stone's signature and the contract are clear, and Mr. Scratch will not compromise.

 Webster says: "Mr. Stone is an American citizen, and no American citizen may be forced into the service of a foreign prince.
 We fought England for that in '12 and we'll fight all hell for it again!"
 To this Mr. Scratch insists on his own citizenship, citing his presence at the worst events in the history of the U.S., concluding, "though I don't like to boast of it, my name is older in this country than yours".

 Webster demands a trial as the right of every American.
 Mr. Scratch agrees after Webster says that he can select the judge and jury, "So long as it is an American judge and an American jury".
 A jury of the damned enters.
 They had all done evil, and had all played a part in the formation of the United States: